isg-stuttgart/vscode-isg-cnc/README.md

 The documentation for ISG-CNC start with or without selection.\
 If text is selected the documentation will opened with search results in the documentation.

+## Requirements

+Visual Studio Code V1.59.0 or higher

+## Manual

+For details look at the project [Pages](https://isg-stuttgart.github.io/vscode-isg-cnc/).

 ## Features

 - Syntax highlighting